History of Irish Language:

 Middle Irish

 Middle Irish emerged around the 10th century and persisted until the 12th to 13th centuries.
-During this period, it became the dominant Gaelic language in Ireland and played a crucial role in the development of Irish literature, including the famous sagas and the transition from the purely oral tradition to written manuscripts
+During this period, it became the dominant Gaelic language in Ireland and played a crucial role in the development of Irish literature, including the famous sagas and the transition from the oral tradition to written manuscripts.

 Early Modern Irish